PRé acting as Technical Helpdesk for the testing of Environmental Footprint rules

 Launch of the three-year pilot phase for testing of Environmental Footprint rules

-The European Commission developed two Life Cycle Assessment based methodologies: Product Environmental Footprint (PEF) and Organisation Environmental Footprint (OEF).
-They could potentially allow for the comparison of similar products and organisations and, as a result, be applied in the market as a tool to differentiate products and organisations.
+The European Commission developed two life cycle assessment-based methodologies: Product Environmental Footprint (PEF) and Organisation Environmental Footprint (OEF).
+They could potentially allow for the comparison of similar products and organizations and, as a result, be applied in the market as a tool to differentiate products and organizations.
 Comparison is only possible however if PEF Category Rules (PEFCRs) or OEF Sector Rules (OEFSRs) are developed.
-The development of the first PEFCRs and OEFSRs will take place in the framework of a three-year testing period by volunteering organisations.
+The development of the first PEFCRs and OEFSRs will take place in the framework of a three-year testing period by volunteering organizations.

 Objectives of the Environmental Footprint pilot phase